totten/bknix/README.md

 ## Policies/Opinions

-* All services run as the current, logged-in user.
-This means that files require no special permissions.
+* A "build" is a collection of PHP/JS/CSS/etc source-code projects, with a database and an HTTP virtual host.
+You can edit/commit directly in the source-tree.
 * All builds are stored in the `build` folder.
 * All builds are given the URL `http://<name>.bknix:8001`.
+(Changeable)
 * All hostnames are registered in `/etc/hosts` using `sudo`.
+(Changeable)
+* All services run as the current, logged-in user.
+This means that files require no special permissions.
 * MySQL launches on-demand with all-ram-disk-based storage, and it listens on TCP port 3307.
 (Launching is triggered when calling `amp create`, `civibuild create`, `civibuild reinstall`, `civibuild restore`, or similar).
 * PHP enables `xdebug`, which listens on port 9001.
+(Changeable)
 * PHP is serviced by `php-fpm`, which listens on TCP port 9009.

 Some of these policies/opinions can be changed, as described below ("Extended installation")